elodin-sys/unreal-rust/README.md

 * 🐧 Linux
 * 🪟 Windows
+* 🍏 MacOS

-Potential future platforms: iOS, macOS, Android, html5/browser(possibly)
+Potential future platforms: iOS, Android, html5/browser(possibly)

 Consoles are unsupported.
 I simply can not offer console support as it is a closed off ecosystem.
 Nor do I have access to any developer kits myself.